What Is Polkadot and Is It a Good Investment?

 Polkadot is still very young.
 If you like taking risks, your investment could pay off big in the long run.
 But it could also go bust if a newer, better technology comes along in the form of a competitor and overtakes Polkadot.

 While Polkadot has many projects in the pipeline, it will take some time for this new cryptocurrency to see true success.
-The good news is that it already has monetary value in exchanges, making it a stock worth watching.
+The good news is that it already has monetary value in exchanges, making it a crypto worth watching.

 GOBankingRates’ Crypto Guides